Kochavva Paulo Ayyappa Coelho

 Kochavva Paulo Ayyappa Coelho is a 2016 Indian Malayalam-language comedy drama film written and directed by Sidhartha Siva.
 It was produced by Kunchacko Boban, who also stars in the title role, along with Rudraksh Sudheesh.
 The film marks the return of Udaya Pictures, an early film production company in Malayalam cinema, after 30 years.
 Anusree played the female lead role.
 The film was released during the festival of Onam on 9 September 2016.

-The film's title is inspired by Brazilian novelist Paulo Coelho, and a central theme used in this film is inspired by his novel, The Alchemist.
+The film's title is inspired by Brazilian novelist Paulo Coelho (and is a combination of the names of Coelho author and the story's main characters who are inspired by him).
+A central theme in the film is inspired by Coelho's novel, The Alchemist.

 Plot

-Ayyappa aka Appu wishes to fly in an airplane but it hasn't been fulfilled despite coming very close to getting on to a plane a couple of times.
-When his father, who works in the Gulf, sends tickets, he is unable to go as he gets chickenpox.
-The next time he gets an opportunity, news of his father's death in a road accident reaches home just a day before the flight.
+Ayyappa aka Appu dreams of flying in an airplane, but his wish hasn't been fulfilled despite coming very close to getting on to a plane a couple of times.
+When his father, who works in the Gulf, sent tickets, he was unable to go as he had chickenpox.
+The next time he got an opportunity, news of his father's death in a road accident arrived just a day before the flight.

 Kochavva, on the other hand, is a villager who likes to teach kids cycling and swimming in his free time.
 He uses The Alchemist quote to motivate the children.
 Appu is scared of the water but when he hears Kochavva arguing that swimming is popular internationally and that there are clubs in the cities that sponsor promising swimmers to take part in international competitions, he realises swimming can get him a ticket to fly.
 Slowly, he begins to learn the sport in all earnestness.

 Kochavva is unaware of the reason behind Appu's transformation.
 When he does learn about it, he feels guilty and tries to dissuade the boy by saying that he may have said things casually and that such clubs do not exist in reality.
 This has a devastating effect on the child, and it makes Kochavva want to help him.
 From here on we see Kochavva going in search of such a club and finally, finding one in Bengaluru.
 Then starts the journey of the two to materialize the boy's dream.